LockyChao/LockyChao.github.io/_research/quadrotor.md

 For the part of trajectory generation, we implemented B-spline interpolation algorithm with maximum velocity at each point for path tracking.
 We also improved another state-to-state algorithm [1] for quadrotor trajectory generation between two points.
 For the part of control, we designed multiple controllers for different functions.
 Fig. 1 shows the whole framework, which is also a combination of trajectory generation and control.
 Fig.2 presents the dynamic model of a quadrotor mathematically.
-Fig.3-Fig.6 are the designed flight controller for different functions.
+Fig.3-Fig.6 are the designed flight controllers for different functions.

  <div>
   <p align="center">